Caste discrimination in the United States: Cisco lawsuit

-In 2020, caste-based discrimination issues in Silicon Valley came to the surface with a lawsuit by the State of California against Cisco Systems filed by the California Department of Fair Employment and Housing (DFEH, later named Civil Rights Department).
-The Department sued Cisco and two of its senior engineers for discrimination against a Dalit engineer (identified as "John Doe"), who had alleged that he received lower wages and fewer opportunities because of his caste.
+In 2020, caste-based discrimination issues in Silicon Valley came to the surface with a lawsuit by the State of California against Cisco Systems filed by the California Civil Rights Department (CRD, earlier called Department of Fair Employment and Housing).
+The Department sued Cisco and two of its senior engineers in managerial positions for discrimination against a Dalit engineer.
+The allegations were that the Dalit engineer received lower wages and "fewer opportunities" because of his caste.
+The "fewer opportunities" is an apparent reference to a leadership position that the Dalit engineer felt entitled to.

-After an initial filing in a United States District Court, the department refiled it in Santa Clara County Superior Court in October 2021 Cisco filed a demurrer asking for dismissal on the grounds that caste and ethnicity were not protected categories under the Fair Employment and Housing Act of California.
+After an initial filing in a federal district court, the Department refiled the case in Santa Clara County Superior Court in 2021.
+Cisco filed a demurrer asking for dismissal on the grounds that caste and ethnicity were not protected categories under the Fair Employment and Housing Act of California.
 The Ambedkar International Center and other Dalit organizations filed an amicus curiae brief, arguing that the California law does in fact prohibit caste discrimination.
-The Hindu nationalist advocacy group Hindu American Foundation (HAF) filed a claim in a United States District Court stating that the California department infringed on the civil rights of Hindus by asserting that Hinduism mandates caste discrimination.